 Khalil Mechantaf

-Khalil practices arbitration and dispute resolution at DWF Group in Toronto, where he leads the arbitration practice.
+Khalil practices arbitration and dispute resolution in Toronto.
 He works extensively in Canada, but also in Europe, Africa, the Middle East, and Asia, acting for government entities, financial institutions and international corporations, advising on complex commercial disputes under a variety of civil and common law systems.

 Khalil’s practice spans contentious financial services, construction and engineering, supply chain, insurance, surety, and energy disputes.
 He has tried cases in all major arbitration forums including the ICC, LCIA, SIAC, ADCCAC, UNCITRAL, and DIAC.
 Khalil is a dual qualified lawyer, bilingual and a designated arbitrator, Q.Arb.
 He is also a lecturer on arbitration, mediation and other forms of dispute resolution.